is the second page of a five page article. Click

 Here, clustered on the same right wall of this one small corridor, you'll find the tombs of six superstars: Alan Ladd (#203582), Jeanette MacDonald (#203642), Nat King Cole (#203692), George Burns and his wife Gracie Allen (#203602), and Clara Bow (#203484), all located on the same right (south) wall of the same corridor.
 To be sure you've found the right corridor, look for the bust of Alan Ladd to the left of his tomb.

-Ladd starred in the classic western "Shane," as well numerous other films in the 40's & 50's, including "This Gun For Hire," "Two Years Before the Mast," "Whispering Smith," and "The Glass Key."
+Ladd starred in the classic western "Shane," as well as numerous other films in the 40's & 50's, including "This Gun For Hire," "Two Years Before the Mast," "Whispering Smith," and "The Glass Key."

 (His son, producer Alan Ladd Jr., won an Oscar for